Market Structure

 What licence must a Greek charter yacht hold?

 A Greek charter licence for commercial chartering in Greek waters.
-It is what makes the charter legal, insurable, and eligible for the 13% weekly crewed VAT rate rather than 24%.
+It is what makes the charter legal, insurable, and eligible for the reduced weekly crewed VAT treatment (5.2-13% by certification rather than 24%).
 Ask to see it before you pay; professionals expect the question.

 How do I verify a broker before paying?